August 29, 2012

 We may use part of the old table to build a mock dashboard.
-I also thought about building a small work table out of it, but there's no place in the garage for another work table, and besides, work tables quickly fill up with tools and car parts and other junk so you can't actually work on them.
-And before you get all huffy about keeping the place picked up, I want to remind you that it's critical to have tools and parts and other junk in plain sight so they're immediately available when you need them.
+We also thought about building a small work table out of it, although there's no place in the garage for another work table, and besides, work tables quickly fill up with tools and car parts and other junk so you can't actually work on them.
+And before you get all huffy about organization and keeping the place picked up, I want to remind you that it's critical to have tools and parts and other junk in plain sight so whatever you need is immediately available when you need it.

-But we plugged in the new brushes, and darned if the thing didn't fire right up.
+But we plugged in the new set of brushes, and darned if the thing didn't fire right up.
 Of course it wasn't quite that simple.
 It seldom is with Harbor Freight tools.
-When we tried to screw in the cap over one of the brushes, the cheap plastic receptacle crumbled, and we had to do some duct tape repairs.
-But it worked okay, and our $20 angle grinder is soldiering on, and should continue to serve us well for a long time, or at least so long as the duct tape holds, although we're actually betting the duct tape outlasts the grinder.
+When we tried to screw in the cap over one of the brushes, the cheap plastic receptacle crumbled.
+We had to do some minor repair work with duct tape.
+The fix worked, though, and our $20 angle grinder is soldiering on, and should continue to serve us well for a long time, or at least so long as the duct tape holds, although we're actually betting the duct tape outlasts the grinder.

-In place of a huge build table cluttering up the garage, we now have a completely bare and lightweight Locost frame sitting on two Harbor Freight dollies.
-It's been awhile since we've been able to flip the frame on its side or over on its back.
-We took the opportunity to finish up welds on the frame's underside, and also to hit some neglected frame tubes with one of our thousands of 3M finishing pads.
-We also chopped up a few frame rails that would get in the way of installing the drivetrain.
+In place of a huge build table cluttering up the garage, we now have a completely bare and lightweight Locost frame sitting on two Harbor Freight dollies, which allow us to roll it in and out of the garage as needed.
+It's been awhile since we've been able to flip the frame on its side or over on its back, but now that we can, we took the opportunity to finish up welds on the frame's underside, and also to hit some neglected frame tubes with one of our thousands of 3M finishing pads.
+Per the book, we also chopped up a few frame rails that would get in the way of installing the drivetrain.

 There was a time, and not all that long ago, when we considered the floor to be an essential part of a rolling chassis.
-We're no longer taking that approach, mainly because the giant sheet of 16 gauge steel that we ordered more than a week ago has yet to arrive, despite the fact that we paid a king's ransom for shipping.
-Luckily, we had all the parts we needed to make our adjustable spare carrier, so we built that instead, and maybe on balance that makes up for the lack of a floor.
+We're no longer taking that approach, in part because the giant sheet of 16 gauge steel that we ordered more than a week ago has yet to arrive, despite the fact that we paid a king's ransom for shipping.
+Luckily, we did have all of the parts on hand that we needed to build our adjustable spare tire carrier, so we made that instead, and maybe on balance that makes up for the lack of a floor.
 Probably not, though.

 In any case we would've taken a big chance welding in the floor before test-fitting the engine and transmission.
 Of course we measured everything several times, and tried it all out in the mock-up frame, but it's not the same.
-Welding parts without test-fitting is a direct violation of Murphy's Law of Quantum Construction, an intricate but well-established concept that basically says that if you don't test-fit a part, you're screwed.
-The odds that a part will work increase only slightly with each test fitting, according to a complex formula that incorporates the natural logarithm, pi, and the rate of expansion of the universe.
+Welding things together without test-fitting first is a direct violation of Murphy's Law of Quantum Construction, an intricate but well-established concept that basically states that if you don't test-fit a part first, you're screwed.
+The odds that a part will work increase only slightly with each test fitting, according to a complex formula that incorporates the natural logarithm e, pi, and the rate of expansion of the universe.